Macedonian Iron Spear and Bracket

-An ancient Greek massive iron socketed spear blade of elongated leaf-shape design with a pronounced central mid-rib, with a faceted cylindrical bracket that once joined two separate wood shaft lengths of the spear.
+An ancient Macedonian massive iron socketed spear or Sarissa blade of elongated leaf-shape design with a pronounced central mid-rib, with a faceted cylindrical bracket that once joined two separate wood shaft lengths of the spear.

 Ca. 330-300 BC.